-With support from the Alfred P. Sloan Foundation and the Andrew W. Mellon Foundation, CGS is launching a one-year study to evaluate the feasibility of a larger project to develop and enhance templates and processes designed to track the career pathways of PhD alumni of STEM, humanities and social science graduate programs.
-The project will include the development of a white paper summarizing what is currently known about the demand for career tracking at the doctoral level in STEM, humanities, and social science fields, a survey of all doctoral granting CGS members to formally document processes for tracking alumni from CGS member institutions, and a workshop to include graduate deans, PhD holders and methodology experts.
-Project activities will conclude in the fall of 2014 with a report recommending next steps.
+With support from the Alfred P. Sloan Foundation and the Andrew W. Mellon Foundation, CGS launched a one-year study to evaluate the feasibility of a larger project to develop and enhance templates and processes designed to track the career pathways of PhD alumni of STEM, humanities and social science graduate programs.
+The project included the development of a white paper summarizing what is currently known about the demand for career tracking at the doctoral level in STEM, humanities, and social science fields, a survey of all doctoral granting CGS members to formally document processes for tracking alumni from CGS member institutions, and a workshop to include graduate deans, PhD holders and methodology experts.
+Download the project report.

 CGS has compiled helpful resources for institutions, deans, and program directors seeking more information about solutions and challenges in tracking career pathways of PhDs.

 As the national advocate for graduate education, CGS serves as a resource for policymakers and others on issues concerning graduate education, research, and scholarship.
 Based in Washington, DC, the organization provides its members with regular updates and analyses of legislative and regulatory proposals and policies that affect graduate education.

 View Public Policy work